-Meditation is a word that gets thrown around a lot without a full understanding of the term.
-When most people conjure an image of meditation, they think of a silent room, a person on a pillow in a cross-legged position, hours of quiet, and deep processing.
+Meditation is a word that gets thrown around a lot without a complete understanding of the term.
+When most people conjure an image of meditation, they think of a silent room, a person on a pillow in a cross-legged position, hours of quiet and deep processing.
 However, meditation can be as simple as focusing on a positive phrase while sitting on a bus for five minutes.
 It doesn’t have to be official in any way.
-Most people start meditating to solve their inner problems and for happiness, calm, peace and success.
+Most people start meditating to solve their internal problems and for happiness, calm, peace, and success.

-To meditate, simply select a phrase, word, image, or thought and focus on it or repeat it for a period of time.
-This can be for 60 seconds or for 60 minutes; the amount of time should not be of concern.
-Remove stigmas from the experience and expect nothing in particular.
+To meditate, select a phrase, word, image, or thought and focus on it or repeat it for a while.
+This can be for 60 seconds or 60 minutes; the amount of time should not be of concern.
+Remove stigmas from experience and expect nothing in particular.
 This is low pressure, and you have nothing to lose.

 Meditations for Happiness

 To grow in happiness, meditate on positive affirmations such as “I am whole; I am complete.”
 Or focus on the word “happiness” or “gratitude.”
 You can repeat these words over and over in your mind or out loud.
 Repeat them, so they are internalized.
 You are planting a seed of thought, and with each repetition, it grows.

 Focusing on an image (real or imaginary) is another way to meditate for happiness.
 Picture your happy place.
 Perhaps a beautiful nature scene of mountains, green, forest, or pastures.
 Try to describe the colors, smells, textures, and emotions of being there.
 Connect with this place in your mind.